-Marcus is a senior at the University of Pennsylvania’s School of Nursing.
-He plans on graduating with a Bachelors of Science in Nursing in May 2017.
-Recently, Marcus was accepted into the Health Leadership MSN Program at Penn Nursing.
-Marcus is deeply invested in the success of SNAP as he is now serving his fourth term on the State Board.
-Previously, he served as the Central Philadelphia Regional Coordinator and Vice President.
-Marcus is honored to serve another year as President on the SNAP Board of Directors.
-He cannot wait to work and collaborate with all SNAP members over the next year to make an impact on the future of nursing and take the organizations to new heights!
+Marcus recently graduated from the University of Pennsylvania School of Nursing with a Bachelor of Science in Nursing.
+In addition, Marcus was accepted into the Health Leadership MSN Program at Penn Nursing.
+He is deeply invested in the success of SNAP, as he is now serving his fourth term on the State Board of Directors.
+Previously he served as Central Philadelphia Regional Coordinator and Vice President.
+Marcus was honored to serve another year as President of the SNAP Board.
+He cannot wait to work and collaborate with all SNAP members over the next few months to make an impact on the future of nursing and take the organization to new heights!

 Anne Woolley, VICE PRESIDENT & CONVENTION CHAIR

-Anne is a senior at Drexel University with a minor is Health Service Administration and a certificate in Medical Humanities.
-She served as SNAP NEC East and Chair from 2014-2015 and as Drexel’s SNAP chapter’s Legislative Chair from 2013-2015.
-She also serves as her chapter’s treasurer from 2015-2017.
-Having the opportunity to attend over 10 nursing conferences and workshops, she will use her experiences to aid in planning the upcoming 65th Anniversary Convention being held at the Kalahari Resort in November 2017.
-She hopes to get ideas and suggestions from the members of SNAP in order to plan the very best convention ever!
+Anne recently graduated from Drexel University with a Bachelor’s of Science in Nursing, a minor in Health Service Administration and a certificate in Medical Humanities.
+She currently works as a Pediatric Oncology Nurse at the Children’s Hospital of Philadelphia.
+She has previously served as SNAP NEC East & Chair from 2014-2015, as Drexel’s SNAP chapter’s Legislative Chair from 2013-2015, and Treasurer from 2015-2017.
+Having the opportunity to attend over 10 nursing conferences and workshops, she has used her experiences to aid in planning the upcoming SNAP 65th Anniversary Convention being held at the Kalahari Resort this November.
+She hopes to see you all in the Pocono Mountains very soon to celebrate this anniversary year!